ma7dev/_sudomaze/README.md

 - 👨‍💻 Previously, I have worked as a Computational Data Scientist @ [Center for Quantitative Life Sciences](https://cqls.oregonstate.edu/).
 - 📝 I regularly write articles on [my personal blog](https://sudomaze.dev).
 - 📄 Know about my experiences on [my about me page](https://sudomaze.dev/about) or [LinkedIn](https://linkedin.com/in/sudomaze).
-- 🌱 I’m currently learning more about DevOps/MLOps
+- 🌱 I’m currently learning more about DevOps/MLOps.
+- ⚡ Fun fact: I do live-coding on [Twitch](https://twitch.tv/sudomaze).

 ## Goals for 2022